jacksarick/scraps/README.md

 When you make some changes and want to see if your general layout works, run `npm test`.
 It won't check everything, but it should cover some basics.
 Yes, I wrote the test in TCL, it's a good language.

 ## Customizing
 To change the port, the location of stored text files, or the location of webpages, edit `config.json` as you see fit.
 SSL should be pretty straight forward, but I haven't done much testing.
+The `host` parameter in `config.json` does not actually affect the server, and is only implemented for loggin purposes.

+### Editing Pages
-If you don't like my pages (I'm not exactly a designer, I know), go to the `pages` directory and edit whatever you like.
+If you don't like my pages (I'm not exactly a designer, I know), go to the `public` directory and edit whatever you like.
 You'll notice a big difference: The server can't handle file requests.
-No including css files via requests.
-In exchange, I've implemented an include system.
+CSS files can be included via requests.
+As such, I've implemented an include system.
 Any file in `<<< >>>` will be "imported".
 For example:

 **`main.html`:**